 Bachelor of Performing Arts (Management)

-*****Applications for entry in 2018 open in late April*****
+*****Applications for entry in 2018 are OPEN now*****

 Applicants will be shortlisted for interview.